rodekruis/data-service-catalogue/docs/registration/registration-list-empty.md

 There is no new registration since last validation round.
 The table will show "No data"

-### **No Internet Connexion**
+### **No Internet Connection**

-In case you are using KOBO Toolbox form or alternative registration form App, the list may still need to be updated.
+If you are using KOBO Toolbox form or an alternative registration form but do not have access to the internet, the list may still need to be updated.
-Although the registration tool can be used offline, an internet connexion is required to start importing the registration list to 121 platform.
+Although the registration tool can be used offline, an internet connection is required to start importing the registration list into the 121 Platform.

 To start importing the registration list: